carbon-design-system/carbon/docs/guides/so-you're-going-on-vacation.md

 - [ ] Set your Slack status

-Slack has a setting for setting your status for a pre-determined about of time, what you choose as your status is up to you!
+Slack has a setting for setting your status for a pre-determined amout of time, what you choose as your status is up to you!
 Some common ones include the defaults from slack, or `OOO until XX-YY-ZZZZ`.